 Can I request to have data removed from Tapdaq?

 Yes, you can.
-Whether you’re a publisher using the Tapdaq service, or an end user that has installed an application which has the Tapdaq SDK integrated, we fully respect your right to be forgotten.
+As a publisher using the Tapdaq service, we fully respect your right to be forgotten.

 Please send all requests to [email protected], and your request will be processed within 28 days.